Matariki Lantern Design Competition

 Entries close 30 June 2026

-Matariki is the Māori New Year, a time of reflection, celebration, and connection with the natural world and our communities.
+Matariki is the Māori New Year, marked by the rising of the Matariki star cluster.
+It is a time of reflection, celebration, and new beginnings.

 Remembrance

-A time to honour those who have passed and reflect on their contributions to our lives.
+We honour those who have passed and reflect on the year that has been.

 Community

-Gathering together to share kai, stories, and strengthen the bonds that unite us.
+Matariki brings people together to celebrate, share kai, and strengthen bonds.

 How It Works

-Follow these simple steps to participate in our design competition
+Follow these simple steps to participate in the lantern competition

 Step1